os-climate/sostrades-dev-tools/docs/source/user_manual.md

 - variables that are stored directly at this node, a variable used by a model is not necessarily stored where the model is also stored (via the notion of namespaces, see the developer manual for more details)

-Consequently a single variable can be visible at different nodes in the treeview if the variable is used by different models or used in one model and stored elsewhere in the treeview.
+Consequently, a single variable can be visible at different nodes in the treeview if the variable is used by different models or used in one model and stored elsewhere in the treeview.

 ##### 3.3.1.2 Variable details